Zweih/qp/README.md

   qp where size=1MB:
   ```

-these macros can be combined with other queries as usual:
+These macros can be combined with other queries as usual:

 ```
 qp w orphan and size=100KB:
 qp w not superorphan and not name=gtk
 ```

-#### query examples
+#### Query Examples

 ```
 qp w name==bash and has:depends